Andrew G. Schopler

-Andrew George Schopler (born 1971) is an American lawyer who serves as a United States district judge of the United States District Court for the Southern District of California.
-He served as a United States magistrate judge of the same court from 2016 to 2023.
+Andrew George Schopler (born 1971) is an American lawyer who serves as a United States District Judge of the United States District Court for the Southern District of California.
+He served as a United States Magistrate Judge of the same court from 2016 to 2023.

 Education

-Schopler received a Bachelor of Arts, summa cum laude, from Dartmouth College in 1994 and he received a Juris Doctor from Harvard Law School in 1997.
+Schopler received a Bachelor of Arts, summa cum laude, from Dartmouth College in 1994 and he received a Juris Doctor from Harvard Law School, cum laude, in 1997.